matthiaskoenig/sbmlutils/docs_builder/introduction.rst

 - :ref:`SBML report` : HTML report of SBML models.
 This provides overview of the model contents.
 - :ref:`SBML creator` : The modelcreator provides utilities for the creation of SBML models.
 Supports `comp` and `fbc` models.
 Model information is managed in python data structures which are used to create the models.
-- :ref:`SBML annotator` : Helper functions for the annotation of SBML models.
+- :ref:`SBML annotation` : Helper functions for the annotation of SBML models.
 Annotations are hereby defined in separate annotation files with annotations being matched to ids based on regular expression matching.
+- :ref:`SBML distrib` : Support for encoding distributions and uncertainties in SBML.
 - :ref:`SBML manipulation` : Helper functions for the manipulation of existing SBML models, e.g., merging of SBML models.
 - :ref:`SBML converters` : Converters from and to SBML, e.g. xpp.
 - :ref:`SBML interpolation` : Helper functions for working with data interpolation in SBML models.